r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 This allows generics declared by {DBI} to remain frozen.
 To extend or alter the signature of a generic, a new generic (e.g. with a numeric suffix) is conceived: `dbAppendTable1()`, `dbAppendTable2()`, etc..
-All arguments in new generics could be made required and explicitly declared in the new generic.
+All arguments in new generics could be declared explicitly, without relying on passing them through `...` as is done currently.

 The new user interface is responsible for deciding which methods to call.
 When a new version of a generic is declared, {DBI} documents and proposes an upgrade path for backend implementers.